 15. Highlight Social Proof

-90% of consumers trust peer recommendations, but only 33% trust ads.
+90% of consumers trust peer recommendations, but not nearly as many trust ads.

 Social proof speaks to every aspect of the foundation described at the beginning of this article.
 It shows your strong reputation, builds credibility, and reveals integrity.
 Ultimately, all of this causes customers to trust your company.

 And as we know, customer loyalty starts with trust.

 Look at how ReferralCandy uses customer testimonials and feedback.
 From the minute you land on the page, you’re bombarded with proof that others love the brand:

 If your customers are saying great things about you, don’t be shy about sharing.
 Other prospects want to hear what your previous customers think of you and your company.

 - Gaining initial trust

 - Building on that trust over time